Wrapped-Owls/goremy-di/remy/README.md

 ### Global Injector

-The easiest way to `register` and `retrieve` a bind, is using the **globalInjector**, but this approach comes with a
-drawback: To be safer in a multithreading system, during the retrieval access, it uses a RWMutex`, which make the app execution slower than directing accessing the injector.

-A global injector can be defined in two different ways, bt setting a custom one using the method `SetGlobalInjector`, or let it be created automatically by the **remy** package.
+The easiest way to `register` and `retrieve` a bind, is using the **globalInjector**, that can be defined in two different ways, bt setting a custom one using the method `SetGlobalInjector`, or let it be created automatically by the **remy** package.

-**Curiosity tip:** To don't allocate the object in memory directly, the global injector is only generated when it is first accessed.

 To use the global injector, you must pass a _nil_ as the `Injector` parameter in `Get[T]`/`Register[T]`/`GetGen[T]` functions.